Treatment Foster Care Oregon

-Multidimensional Treatment Foster Care (MTFC) is a cost effective alternative to group or residential treatment, incarceration, and hospitalization for adolescents who have problems with chronic antisocial behavior, emotional disturbance, and delinquency.
-Community families are recruited, trained, and closely supervised to provide MTFC-placed adolescents with treatment and intensive supervision at home, in school, and in the community; clear and consistent limits with follow-through on consequences; positive reinforcement for appropriate behavior; a relationship with a mentoring adult; and separation from delinquent peers.
-MTFC utilizes a behavior modification program based on a three-level point system by which the youth are provided with structured daily feedback.
+Treatment Foster Care Oregon (TFCO), formerly Multidimensional Treatment Foster Care, is a cost effective alternative to group or residential treatment, incarceration, and hospitalization for adolescents who have problems with chronic antisocial behavior, emotional disturbance, and delinquency.
+Community families are recruited, trained, and closely supervised to provide TFCO-placed adolescents with treatment and intensive supervision at home, in school, and in the community; clear and consistent limits with follow-through on consequences; positive reinforcement for appropriate behavior; a relationship with a mentoring adult; and separation from delinquent peers.
+TFCO utilizes a behavior modification program based on a three-level point system by which the youth are provided with structured daily feedback.
 As youth accumulate points, they are given more freedom from adult supervision.
 Individual and family therapy is provided, and case managers closely supervise and support the youths and their foster families through daily phone calls and weekly foster parent group meetings.
 There is a learning emphasis on teaching interpersonal skills and on participation in positive social activities including sports, hobbies, and other forms of recreation.
 Placement in foster parent homes typically last for about six months.
 Aftercare services remain in place for as long as the parents want, but typically last about one year.

 See: Full Description